-Germs from a patient may be found on any object that was used during the patient’s care.
-Some germs can live for 5 months on a dry surface.
+Germs from a patient may be found on any object the patient touched or on equipment that was used during their care.
+Some germs can live up to 5 months on a dry surface.

-The word disinfect means to clean something to destroy germs.
+To disinfect something means to clean it to destroy germs.
 Disinfectants are the cleaning solutions that are used to disinfect.
-Disinfecting supplies and equipment helps prevent the spread of germs.
+Disinfecting supplies and equipment help prevent the spread of germs.

-Your workplace has policies about how to clean supplies and equipment.
+Follow your workplace policies on how to clean supplies and equipment.